Caroleq/caroleq.github.io/_posts/2023-7-9-Audio-Amplifier.md

 2. Operating point of transistor Q1 - it is set with resistor R5.
 Current flowing through Q1 is controlled by the current source.
 For the current to flow through Q1's collector, Q1's base also needs to draw current from somewhere.
 Current cannot be drawn from input since its direct current component is cut off by C1 capacitor.
 Therefore a resistor connected to ground is added to Q1's base to enable current flow through the base.
 A side effect of adding the resistor is a limitation of an input impedance of the amplifier.
 Too law input impedance could possibly destroy computer network card.
 Computing the voltage/current ratio of input signal showed that input impedance is around 1kΩ, which hopefully would be sufficiently high.
 3. Resistors R9 and R10 - these resistors (also called emitter degeneration resistors) constraint differential pair transconductance - differential pair is relatively easy to saturate, so its gain should be kept low.
 Normally R9 and R10 should have equal values.
 For some reason unknown assigning different values to them finally gave signal amplification on simulation greater than 1 (equal values of R9 and R10 always caused input signal suppression).
 Different values of emitter degeneration resistors will introduce imbalance to current flowing through Q1, Q8, which contradicts the purpose of Wilson current mirror.
 However overall circuit produced satisfactory results, so I decided to leave it as it is.
 Role of emitter degeneration resistors is described in [4].
 4. Input capacitor C1 - cuts off direct current component of the input signal.
 5. Voltage divider of feedback loop - direct connecting feedback signal to amplifier did not give good simulation results.
 I had to calibrate the weight of feedback loop signal by multiplying it by gain (smaller than 1) of voltage divider.
-It was hard to find resistor values which would give satisfactory amplifier behavior on the simulation.
-Changing resistor values of the divider by 1Ω could drastically change the shape of amplifier response (1Ω is often more than tolerance of a resistor!).
-A possible explanation is that there were some errors in KiCad calculations of the response.
+It was hard to find resistor values which would give satisfactory amplifier behavior on the simulation, because small changes in resistor values had a big impact on overall response.
 Finally I managed to find resistor values which gave expected gain and a response shape.
 However there was no guarantee that the real amplifier will behave exactly the same as the simulation.
 Therefore I added two potentiometers to enable tuning of feedback signal weight.

 #### 3.1.2 Cascode